saiful9379/Bangla_GPT2/README.md

 # Bangla_GPT2

-OpenAI GPT-2 model was proposed in Language Models are Unsupervised Multitask Learners.
-This OpenAI GPT2 model was train using Bangla News paper dataset .
-Here  we used prothom algo 250mb data for GPT2 model training purpose and also We use vocab size 50k for this model.
+Bangla GPT2 model was trained using the Bangla Newspaper dataset.
+Here we used prothom algo 250mb data for GPT2 model training and also vocab size 50k.
-Original GPT2 model was a causal (unidirectional) transformer pretrained using language modeling on a very large corpus of ~40 GB of text data.
-This model has same configuration but has been pretrained on bengali corpus of mC4(multilingual C4) dataset.

 🤗 ![Demo in huggingface](https://huggingface.co/saiful9379/Bangla_GPT2)
 # Requirements,